orenbenkiki/flameview/README.md

 The output of ``flameview.py -h`` is:

-    usage: flameview.py [-h] [--sortby SORT_KEY] [--inverted] [--title TITLE] [--countname NAME] [--nodefaultcss] [--addcss CSS]
+    usage: flameview.py [-h] [--minpercent PERCENT] [--sortby SORT_KEY] [--inverted] [--title TITLE] [--countname NAME]
+                        [--nodefaultcss] [--addcss CSS] [--colors PALETTE]
-                        [--colors PALETTE] [--output HTML] [--version]
+                        [--output HTML] [--version]
                         [FLAMEGRAPH]

     Generate a flamegraph view.

     positional arguments:
       FLAMEGRAPH            The flamegraph data file to read; default: "-", read from standard input

     optional arguments:
+      -h, --help            show this help message and exit --minpercent PERCENT  The minimal percent of the entries to display;
+                            default: 0.1 (1/1000 of the total)
-      -h, --help         show this help message and exit --sortby SORT_KEY  How to sort nodes: name (default) - lexicographically, counts - by the counted data
+      --sortby SORT_KEY     How to sort nodes: name (default) - lexicographically, counts - by the counted data
       --inverted            If specified, generate an inverted (icicles) graph.
-      --title TITLE      An optional title for the HTML document; default: "Flame Graph" or "Icicle Graph"
+      --title TITLE         An optional title for the HTML document; default:
+                            "Flame Graph" or "Icicle Graph"
       --countname NAME      The name of the counted data; default: "samples".
       --nodefaultcss        If specified, the default appearance CSS is omitted, probably to avoid interfering with --addcss
       --addcss CSS          The name of a CSS file to embed into the output HTML --colors PALETTE      The color palette to use, subset of flamegraph.pl;
                             default: "hot", other choices: mem, io, red, green, blue, aqua, yellow, purple, orange
       --output HTML         The HTML file to write; default: "-", write to standard output
-      --version          Print the version information (0.1-b0) and exit
+      --version             Print the version information (0.1-b1) and exit

     INPUT: A flamegraph file.
 Each line must be in the format: